hemihydrate/blog/00-intro.md

 ## University

 The capital.
 Way less toxic environment.
-Starting to grow out hair only to realize I'm also starting to get widow peaks.
+Starting to grow out hair only to realize I'm also starting to get widow's peak.
 Welcome to the Club of the Receding Harlines.
 This is just the worst...
 Trying to get along with girls (romantically) but it doesn't feel right.
 Like I'm doing something completely different, no idea.
 Being in a group of male